-The Pharisees never understood who Jesus really was until the very last moment.
+The Pharisees never understood who Jesus was until the very last moment.

 What was Old is Gone

-Therefore, we need to point out a few things that are important to us.
-For example, the religious system of burnt, blood offerings, animal sacrifices in the temple had a temporary but very important function.
+Therefore, we must point out a few important things to us.
+For example, the temple’s religious system of burnt, blood offerings, and animal sacrifices had a temporary but critical function.

-Until the Messiah had washed away the sin of the people by His sacrifice on the cross and by His blood, the sacrifices in the temple had to be offered.
+Until the Messiah had washed away the people’s sins by His sacrifice on the cross and by His blood, the sacrifices in the temple had to be offered.

 Therefore, we must accept Jesus into our lives as the Messiah sent by God.
 To accept his death on the cross as the sacrifice of an innocent lamb for our sins.

-We also need to remember that righteousness is when we surrender to God’s will with complete trust.
+We must also remember that righteousness is when we surrender to God’s will with complete trust.

 Prayer for Today

 Heavenly Father, I adore You and exalt Your name.
 You have revealed all the secrets of holy living.
-Help me to follow Your Word every day and to trust You completely.
+Therefore, help me follow Your Word daily and trust You completely.
 I ask this in Jesus’ name.
 Amen.

 Read also: Daily Devotional 21st day of Lent